Saso Uganda Safaris – Rwanda, Uganda Gorilla Trekking Safaris & Tours

 Uganda Gorilla Safaris & The Pearl of Africa

 Uganda is a tropical country and much of it lies on the African plateau between 900-1,500 meters above sea level.
 This gives Uganda a nice tropical climate, with temperatures averaging between 21 and 27 degrees Celsius during the day and between 12 and 18 degrees Celsius at night.
 Dubbed the pearl of Africa, Uganda is home of natural beauty displayed in the vast beautiful landscape and rare animal species like the Mountain Gorillas and the White Rhinos.

-Gorilla Trips & The Land of a Thousand Hills
+Rwanda Gorilla Safaris & The Land of a Thousand Hills

 Rwanda is a landlocked country located in east-central Africa.
 The country is mostly covered by steep hills and deep valleys with its highest point being Karisimbi (14,187 ft; 4,324 m) in the Virunga mountains.
-Although well known for the horrible history of the genocide, Rwanda is a nice country, with magnificent people, amazing lakes, mountains, a great climate, good roads, a nice standard of living with cheap things ranging from food to accommodation and lots ofother things.
+Although well known for the horrible history of the genocide, Rwanda is a nice country, with magnificent people, mountain gorillas, amazing lakes, mountains, a great climate, good roads, a nice standard of living with cheap things ranging from food to accommodation and lots of other things.

 Popular Uganda Gorilla Safaris

 8 Days Ultimate Uganda Gorilla Trekking & Chimps Safari

 Lets take you on a gorilla trekking adventure in Bwindi Forest, watch the habituated chimps in their Kibale habitat and go on game drive in the savannah plains of Queen Elizabeth National Park